luisarizmendi/rhem-demo/docs/04-demo-script.md

 ### Demo Steps

 1. **Check the running Image version**
-   - Log into the device
+   - SSH into the device
-   - Check the running version with `bootc status`
+   - Check the running version with `sudo bootc status`
+   - Follow the Journal `journalctl -u flightctl-agent.service -f` and maintain it visible

 2. Update the Fleet configuration
    - Change application and image version to `v2` in fleet definition file that you are using under `rhem/fleets`, for example, if you used `kiosk`: